Yaws: Diagnosis

 Blood-serum (serological) tests are increasingly done at the point of care.
 They include a growing range of treponemal and nontreponemal assays.
-Treponemal tests are more specific, and are positive for any one who has ever been infected with yaws; they include the Treponema pallidum particle agglutination assay.
-Nontreponemal assays can be used to indicate the progress of an infection and a cure, and positive results weaken and may become negative after recovery, especially after a case treated early.
+Treponemal tests are more specific, and are positive for anyone who has ever been infected with yaws; they include the Treponema pallidum particle agglutination assay.
+Nontreponemal assays can be used to indicate the progress of an infection and a cure, and positive results weaken and may become negative after recovery, especially after a case is treated early.
 They include the venereal disease research laboratory (VDRL; requires microscopy) and rapid plasma reagin (RPR; naked-eye result) tests, both of which flocculate patient-derived antibodies with antigens.

 Serological tests cannot distinguish yaws from the closely related syphilis; no test distinguishing yaws from syphilis is widely available.
 The two genomes differ by about 0.2%.
 PCR and DNA sequencing can distinguish the two.
-There are also no common blood tests which distinguish among the four treponematoses: syphilis (Treponema pallidum pallidum), yaws (Treponema pallidum pertenue), bejel (Treponema pallidum endemicum), and pinta (Treponema carateum).
+There are also no common blood tests that distinguish among the four treponematoses: syphilis (T. p. pallidum), yaws (T. p. pertenue), bejel (T. p. endemicum), and pinta (T. carateum).

 Haemophilus ducreyi infections can cause skin conditions that mimic primary yaws.
 People infected with Haemophilus ducreyi lesions may or may not also have latent yaws, and thus may or may not test positive on serological tests.
 This was discovered in the mid-2010s.
 It seems that a recently diverged strain of Haemophilus ducreyi has evolved from being a sexually transmitted infection to being a skin ulcer pathogen that looks like yaws.

 Yaws has been reported in nonendemic countries.